Columbian High School

-Columbian's Frost-Kalnow Stadium is a 4,500 seat facility that is used by Columbian and Tiffin University.
+Columbian's Frost-Kalnow Stadium is a 4,500 seat facility that is used by Columbian, Calvert Catholic Schools, and Tiffin University.

 Curriculum

 Columbian High School offers a comprehensive curriculum.
 Several Advanced Placement classes are offered, including AP Psychology, AP U.S. History, AP Calculus, AP Biology, AP English Language & Composition, AP English Literature & Composition, and more.
 The school also offers two foreign language courses, Spanish and Mandarin Chinese.
 AP classes that aren't offered can be taken online through the Virtual High School Collaborative.

 Students at Columbian can participate in the College Credit Plus program, which allows them to attend classes at Heidelberg University, Tiffin University, Terra Community College, and more, in order to earn college credit.